Dry skin in babies: your questions answered

 “What should I do when my baby’s skin is dry?”

-You might find that dry skin in baby needs a little more care.
+You might find that your baby's dry skin needs a little more care.
 “If your baby’s skin is dry, a moisturiser should be used daily,” recommends Dr Zilda.
 Using the Baby Dove Rich Moisture Baby Lotion, for example, keeps dry skin hydrated for up to 24 hours

 “How long should my baby spend in the bath?”